Cairngorm Hills and Highland Life

-‘ Fantastic scenery and views both at loch level and from the top of Cairn Gorm mountain. ’
+‘ Fantastic scenery and views both at loch level and from the viewpoint on Cairn Gorm mountain. ’

 The Cairngorms National Park is traversed by very few roads and is therefore able to preserve its natural beauty and habitat.
 On a fair day the scenery and views in the park are exceptional.
-At the lower levels ancient Caledonian pinewoods run down to the loch shore whilst from the mountain railway upper station, uninterrupted vistas radiate towards the distant Nevis Range.
+At the lower levels ancient Caledonian pinewoods run down to the loch shore whilst from the mountain viewpoint, uninterrupted vistas radiate towards the distant Nevis Range.

 Sightings of mountain hare, red squirrel and red deer are all possible though wild animals are seldom predictable.
 Ptarmigan, pine martin and capercaillie are around but are far more elusive.